Beelzebold/Project-P-D/README.md

 Machineguns.
 The obligatory Big Fucking Guns.
 Guaranteed 2 shots to take out a humanoid, and incredibly fast rate of fire.
 The recoil on these can be a bitch.

+### Looting Your Pals' Corpses (And What to Do With the Goodies)
+What kind of loot can I find out there?
+Yes, yes, I know the whole spiel already.
+Please, save it for the others.
+Because I might just shoot you instead.
+So, goodies.
+There's more than the simple medical equipment we've already covered.
+You know, the Tacticool stuff.
+NVGs, hazmat suits, body armor.
+Or armour if you're from literally anywhere other than the United States.
+Enough chit chat, let's get to it.

+#### Armors
+Ah, yes.
+Finally, you won't keel over and die when a fly so much as farts on you.
+There are three types - Light Armor, Heavy Armor, and Blast Armor.
+They are self explanatory.
+Heavy Armor is somewhat more fragile, but absorbs more in total, Blast Armor is weak against bullets but can easily save you from an explosion or two, etc.

+#### General Tactical Tools
+General goodies that do general stuffs.
+They each have a purpose.
+Some are less valuable or useful than others.

+Night Vision Visor/Light Amplification Visor.
+You know what this does.
+Typical green overlay that's barely useful.
+It does somewhat work, but it needs some light to function.

+Hazardous Environment Protection Suit.
+It protects one hell of a lot against fire, electricity, etc. Just don't expect it to stop a Knave tracer or a Noblefolk's fireball.

 ## //CREDITS\\\

 Credits given where needed.
 If someone isn't credited or you want me to remove a